PolymerPatel/MSE_Analytics_Calculator/README.md

 # phase-diagram
 Create a binary phase diagram using programming

-Dr. Beck's frantically took notes and provided this idea.
+Dr. Beck frantically took notes and assigned this task.